 The RATE faculty will notify the student in writing of his or her deficiencies and meet to decide the disposition of its case.
 The student will be notified in writing of the outcome.
 Dismissals may be appealed through the program coordinator to the RATE program faculty who, meeting as a committee-of-the-whole, will hear and decide the matter.
 The dismissal of part-time students will be determined by the program coordinator in consultation with the program committee.

-- Contact the program coordinator, currently Professor Pamela Riney-Kehrberg.
+Contact the program coordinator, currently Professor Kathleen Hilliard.